architavasuki/AB-Testing/README.md

 # AB-Testing
-This repo all the projects related to AB Testing
+This repo consists of all the projects related to AB Testing